Nurturing love and symbioethics during the Sixth Extinction through language and neologisms (Sym-lit).

-The word ‘phronesis’ may evolve to incorporate traits in all other life systems; a love-wisdom.
+The word ‘phronesis’ (a practical virtue), may evolve to incorporate traits in all other life systems; a love-wisdom.
 This would be in the spirit of non-anthropocentric thought, cultivated via Environmental Ethics as a discipline, though I propose we now develop the discipline of Symbioethics as there really is no such thing as external environment.

 I think the need for neologisms is justified when all past and present conceptualizations fail to give adequate expression to a feature of life now being revealed.
 Fluminism and many other of my neologisms are an ecolinguistic response to this gap in knowledge, this failure to be able to communicate a new world view.
 As Reuther almost put it: New Earth New Humans.

 There must be a radical revision of interconnection and relationship on the basis of these discoveries, and critically, bringing new and diverse voices into a new genre of creative non-fiction ecologism to focus minds.
 My next phase of research must now look at how language and literature may contribute to this process, and establishing a new genre: A Literature of Symbiosis (Sym-lit).

 With Deleuzian aims of creativity and practicality, opening a new opportunity of rhetorical ‘doing.’
 (Miller)